kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/outline.md

 ## Syncers

-While the first milestone in the roadmap uses the TMC syncers, that will not achieve all that this PoC aims for.
-Eventually this PoC will need EMC syncers that differ from the TMC syncers in the following ways.
+While the first milestone in the roadmap uses plain unspoiled TMC, that will not achieve all that this PoC aims for.
+Eventually this PoC will need something that is like TMC but differs in a few ways.
+Following is a list of differences, stated in terms of syncer behavior
+--- but remember that this is not necessarily limited to just the syncer.

+The EMC syncers will differ from the plain unspoiled TMC syncers in the following ways.

 - Create self-sufficient edge clusters.
 - Re-nature objects that edge-mc forcibly denatures at the center.
 - Return reported state from associated objects.
+- (Maybe) not require the SyncTarget to identify all the resources involved.

 ## Status Summarizer